 This document outlines the data, methods, and assumptions used in version 1.8 of the California Simulation of Insurance Markets (CalSIM) model.

-View health plan options and estimated premiums based on your household size, household income, zip code, and the ages of household members who need health insurance.
+View health plan options, premiums, and subsidies based on your household size, household income, zip code, and the ages of household members who need health insurance.

 Access CalSIM eligibility data for every region and for 6 large counties.
 Click on any county to see how many Californians are predicted to be newly eligible for Medi-Cal and Covered California subsidies.
 The map includes links to the CalSIM 1.8 Regional Databook for more information about the newly eligible such as income level, current insurance status, age, gender and race.